Enlargeability, foliations, and positive scalar curvature: Introduction

 \section{Introduction}

-In this paper, we extend the famous results of Lichnerowicz, \cite{L}, Connes, \cite{C86}, and Gromov and Lawson, \cite{GL1, GL2, GL3} on the relationship of geometry and characteristic numbers to the existence and non-existence of metrics of positive scalar curvature.
-We assume that we have a spin foliation $F$ with Hausdorff homotopy groupoid on a compact manifold $M$.
+In this paper, we extend the famous results of Lichnerowicz, \cite{L}, Connes, \cite{C86}, and Gromov and Lawson, \cite{GL1, GL2, GL3} on the relationship of geometry and characteristic numbers to the existence and non-existence of metrics of positive scalar curvature (PSC).
+Let $F$ be a spin foliation with Hausdorff homotopy groupoid on a compact manifold $M$.
 The condition on the homotopy groupoid allows us to employ the index theory for foliations developed in \cite{H95,HL99}.
-Our main result is that if $M$ is enlargeable (a very large and important collection of manifolds), then $F$ does not admit any metric of positive scalar curvature.
+Our main result is that if $M$ is enlargeable, then $F$ does not admit a PSC metric.
+We also obtain a bound on any PSC metric on the foliation in terms of the foliation K-area of the ambient manifold, \cite{Gromov}, and we extend Connes' vanishing theorem for characteristic numbers of a PSC foliation to a vanishing theorem for Haefliger cohomology classes.